jtomchak/nodefoundations/Day1/intro.md

     * (err, req, res, next)
     * the 404 at the bottom of express
   * Built-in middleware
+    * only serve-static
+    * serve files from within a given root directory
   * Third-party middleware
     * cookieParser expamle
     * so many middles ware